SojebSikder/create-sojeb-express-ts-app/README.md

 }
 ```

-> HINT: To create a controller using the CLI, simply execute the `yarn make:controller example` command.
+> HINT: To create a controller using the CLI, simply execute the `yarn cmd make:controller example` command.

 # Techniques